pveber/scirep/test.md

   | h :: t -> h ^ concat t
 ;;
 ```
-Now the neutral element is an empty list and the head of the list is
+Now the neutral element is an empty string and the head of the list is
 combined to the result of the recursive call using the append operator
 for strings `( ^ )`.